Kuršumlijska Banja: Spa

 Temperature of the mineral waters varies from 14 to 64 C. The water is rich in minerals and sulfur and was used to treat the skeletal-muscular system.
 Mineral water belongs to the group of sodium hydrocarbon, fluoride and sulfide hypothermal waters.
 Apart from the water, a peloid was also used in the treatments, being harvested in the old mud springs.
 The spa was also used for the sterility treatments.

 The spa was given an official status by decree of the King Alexander I Karađorđević in 1922.
 The king visited the spa, and a Hotel Jugoslavija was built to accommodate him and the tourists who followed him later.
 The hotel is located at the entrance into the settlement and is surrounded by several springs of mineral water.
 By 2019, it was turned into ruins, inhabited by the local domesticated fauna.

 By 1941 Kuršumlijska Banja developed into one of the leading spas in Serbia and was a location of numerous festivals.
-After the World War II, it was transformed into the one of the best organized spas in Yugoslavia.
+After the World War II, it was transformed into one of the best organized spas in Yugoslavia.
 A rehabilitation center Žubor was open ed in 1982, an investment of DM17 million at the time. Žubor covers 16,000 m2 with surrounding objects, while the area of the total complex is 95,902 m2.
 It includes the food venue “Prepolac”, villa “Milica” and an auxiliary object built around the spring of the geothermal water.
 It employed 130 workers and had 250 beds with pools (including the Olympic one), bath tubs, saunas, etc. With over 10,000 tourists yearly, it wasn't just a gathering place of convalescents, but also of recreationists and excursionist, with numerous festivities being held in the town.
 Thermal springs were used to heat the entire town.

 Due to the ownership dispute, the center was closed in 2006.
 It was partially owned by the state, that is, by the State retirement fund - PIO Fund, which claimed €14.5 from "Žubor".
 Serbian policed used the venue in 2003 and 2004, so the Tax Administration claimed further 44 million dinars (over €600,000) of taxes for this period.
 The court decided in favor of the state in 2012, but the spa remained out of service and deteriorated a lot by 2018.
 In May 2018, the state tried to sell the complex for €1.89 million, but no one offered to buy it.
 The state renewed the bidding in August 2019, lowering the price to €1.40 million.
 The spring itself is not offered for sale.
 By this time, the complex appeared as "after the war", with only several houses around it being inhabited.